hestabroo/website/_posts/2025-09-10-gerrymandering.md

 date: 2025-09-10
 ---

-*tl;dr: I tried my hand at "packing and cracking" state districts in an attempt to out-gerrymander north Carolina Republicans for the 2016 House election.
+*tl;dr: I tried my hand at "packing and cracking" state districts in an attempt to out-gerrymander North Carolina Republicans for the 2016 House election.
 Check out my final district map below, and read on for the full method to develop this process.*

 ![]({{ site.baseurl }}/assets/projects/20250910_gerrymandering/finalmap.png)
 <figcaption>My final district map to achieve an 11-2 Republican majority in the 2016 North Carolina House election</figcaption>